mdn/translated-content-de/files/de/web/css/_doublecolon_-webkit-meter-inner-element/index.md

 }

 .safari meter {
-  /* Setzt das Standardaussehen nur für Safari zurück */ /* Die .safari-Klasse wird über JavaScript hinzugefügt */
+  /* Reset the default appearance for Safari only */ /* .safari class is added via JavaScript */
   -webkit-appearance: none;
 }